 Though some view zero-party data as a flavor of first-party data, the distinction between the two is important.
 If a customer is browsing Amazon for a new pair of gloves, they may click on several waterproof products but ultimately decide not to purchase.
 Armed with this first-party data, Amazon is likely to send this customer more recommendations similar to the ones already viewed.

-However, if Amazon had asked the customer what kind of gloves they were looking for and for what purpose (in this case, let’s say skiing), the customer’s response is zero-party data that can be used to target the customer with better recommendations and ultimately provide a better customer experience by providing the most well-reviewed skiing gloves for toddlers.
+However, with zero-party data, Amazon could ask the customer what kind of gloves they were looking for and for what purpose (in this case, let’s say skiing) The customer’s response can be used to target the customer with better recommendations.
+This ultimately provides a better customer experience by suggesting the most well-reviewed skiing gloves for toddlers.